bvladoiu/prisma-editor/tasks.md

 # Tasks

+## Refactor HomeComposables into separate files - 05/14/2025
+Extracted each composable from HomeComposables.kt into its own file within a new package structure.
+Moved Home() composable to composables/pages/Home.kt and all other component composables to composables/component/ directory.
+Updated imports in Editor.kt to reference the new location.
+This improves code organization and maintainability by following the single responsibility principle.

+## Refactor composables to semantic HTML - 05/13/2025
+Refactored all composables to use appropriate semantic HTML tags instead of generic Div elements.
+Replaced Div with Header in AppBar, Nav in NavigationMenu, Section in Section composable, and Footer in Footer composable.
+Also improved list structures by using Ul and Li elements in NavItems, UpdatesList, and DrawerItem.
+Added Article elements for content containers and proper Header elements for section titles.
+These changes improve accessibility and SEO while maintaining the same visual appearance.

+## Implement JSON-driven home content - 05/12/2025
+Created a data model and loading mechanism for the home page content from JSON files.
+Modified the Home composable to dynamically load and display content from the resources/data directory, supporting both English and German languages.
+Updated NavigationMenu and Footer composables to accept data parameters, making the entire page content configurable through JSON.

+## Add multilingual JSON data - 05/11/2025
+Created a data directory structure in resources with en and de subdirectories for English and German content.
+Extracted content from home6.html in resources/samples and created structured home.json files for both languages.
+The JSON structure includes navigation, hero section, content sections, and footer with all text properly localized.

+## Fix AppBar isDrawerOpen parameter - 05/10/2025
+Fixed a compilation error by implementing the isDrawerOpen parameter in the AppBar composable.
+Added the parameter to the function signature and updated the menu button to show different icons based on the drawer state (X when open, hamburger menu when closed).

+## Implement Home composable from mock - 05/09/2025
+Created a Home() composable based on the home6.html mock in resources/samples.
+Implemented Section and various Item composables with appropriate parameters to make all content configurable.
+Used Compose Web DSL-style programming with modifiers instead of direct HTML/CSS, following idiomatic Compose patterns.

 ## Purged project of MUI.
 Now only using Compose for Web/Html 05/05/2025

 ## Create todo list for HTML/CSS editor - 05/05/2025